mikependon/RepoDB.NET/_posts/2020-04-24-what-makes-you-consider-to-use-an-orm.md

 - Skipping the nullability check
 - Reusability of the already extracted objects (taken from cache)

-#### Ahead of Time-Compilation
+#### Ahead-of-Time Compilation

 When you write your own code (as a developer), you mostly do not care about the pre-compilation techniques, what you only care is to make your code run fast and efficient (in your own way).
 Of course, I cannot generalize this to all developers, but this is the common case.

 **So what behinds it?** Well, it matters to the real concern of `performance` and `efficiency`.

-Most codes are binaries and logical expressions.
+Most  are binaries and logical expressions.
 If it is not `1` then it is `0`.
-Same goes with the compilers, with AOT compilation, the codes that you are trying to execute is pre-compiled and that brings you to the shortest path possible to attain the results.
+Same goes with the compilers, with AOT compilation, the  that you are trying to execute is pre-compiled and that brings you to the shortest path possible to attain the results.

 Below is a very simple explanation concerning the compilation path.